brnakin/llm-egress-guard/tests/regression/README.md

 1. Drop the `.txt` file under `tests/regression/corpus_v1/<category>/`.
 2. Re-run the runner to refresh the golden file.
 3. Verify `tests/regression/runner.py` reports “Regression suite passed …”.
  4. Commit both the new sample(s) and updated golden file so CI sees consistent state.

+> Tip: When regenerating golden outputs for a new sprint, update the manifest with a semantic tag (e.g., `v1.2`), the timestamp, total sample count, and a short note about what changed.

 Use this README as the index when expanding the corpus (e.g., tracking ATT&CK techniques, locales, or FP challenge cases).